Locate a grave MUSEUM OF THE FALLEN

 100 BCE 1521 CE

-The feathered serpent who gave humanity maize and his own blood, mistaken at the end for the conqueror who killed him.
+The feathered serpent who gave humanity maize and his own blood, mistaken at the end for the Spanish conqueror whose seizure of Tenochtitlan in 1521 ended his cult.

 Born